Arizona Department of Child Safety (DCS)

 Provide permanency for a child through adoption

 Adoption is the legal process of becoming the parent to a child.
-It includes all of the rights and responsibilities of being a parent and includes the duty to protect the child and the responsibility to provide the child with food, shelter, education and health care, including the authority to consent to surgery or other extraordinary medical care in an emergency and the right to inheritance.
+It includes all of the rights and responsibilities of being a parent and includes the duty to protect the child and the responsibility to provide the child with food, shelter, education and health care.

 - Who may adopt in Arizona?